 From this, I propose that the smaller rings are, in fact, secondary images of Hoag's object produced by inverse gravitational lensing.
-The light paths to produce these secondary images are outlined in Figures 5B and 5C, and Figure 5D illustrates the model with one secondary image.
-Essentially, the idea is that the negative spatial curvature introduced by an area of accelerated expansion acts as concave lens, lying between us and the object.
+The light paths to produce these secondary images are outlined in Figures 5B and 5C; and Figure 5D illustrates the resultant model with one secondary image.
+Essentially, the idea is that the negative spatial curvature introduced by an area of accelerated expansion acts as a concave lens, lying between us and the object.
 Obviously to get this much lensing from a single galaxy requires intense spatial curvature, which may be explained by the exaggerated gradients introduced by the juxtaposition of matter and antimatter upon an existing SG anomaly.

 The lensing would also be enhanced by the elongated shape of the SG 'hill', which can be formed along filaments, as evidenced by current imaging of 'dark matter' features.
-The fact that the secondary images are off centre can be explained by the fact that the disk of Hoag's object is not precisely 90° us.
-The fact that they are redder, may be because the light passed through more dust along the secondary paths and/or experienced a greater loss of energy to the gravitational potential along the secondary path.
+That the secondary images are off centre can be explained by the fact that the disk of Hoag's object is not precisely 90 us.
+The fact that they are redder, may be because the light passed through more dust along the secondary paths and/or experienced a greater loss of energy to the gravitational potential.
 The fact that there can be multiple secondary images, means that some inherent asymmetry within the system allows for multiple paths by which the light can reach us.
-Secondary images may also be produced by SG anomalies with positive curvature and centred by matter, as shown in Figure 6, and an anomaly such as this could give rise to multiple concentric rings.
+The question of whether they are dual images of the same object may be answered by obtaining sharper images of both across the EM spectrum for comparison.
+An energetic event such as a supernova in Hoag's Object that shortly appeared in one or more of the conjectured secondary images would seal the deal.